locle97/azure-concepts-in-real-life/README.md

 # Azure Concepts in Real Life

 This repository aims to explain key Azure concepts through relatable real-life analogies, making it easier to understand and visualize how these services work in practical scenarios.
+We will imagine Azure as a shopping mall to provide a familiar context for understanding these concepts.

 ## Contents